Best practices: Delta Lake

 Furthermore, this query also reduces the chances of conflicts with other concurrent operations.
 See Isolation levels and write conflicts on Databricks for more details.

-• Compact files: If the data is stored in many small files, reading the data to search for matches can become slow.
+Compact files: If the data is stored in many small files, reading the data to search for matches can become slow.
 You can compact small files into larger files to improve read throughput.
-See Compact data files with optimize on Delta Lake for details.
+See Optimize data file layout for details.

 Manage data recency